 Benefits and definitions

-Intergenerational practice aims to bring people together in purposeful, mutually beneficial activities which promote greater understanding and respect between generations and contributes to building more cohesive communities.
-Intergenerational practice is inclusive, building on the positive resources that the younger and older have to offer each other and those around them.
+Intergenerational practice aims to bring people together in purposeful, mutually beneficial activities which promote greater understanding and respect between generations and contribute to the building of more cohesive communities.
+Intergenerational practice is inclusive, building on the positive resources that the younger and older persons have to offer to each other and those around them.
 (Beth Johnson Foundation, 2009)

-As the above definition suggests intergenerational work has to be reciprocal and should have positives for the older and younger generations plus their local communities.
-It is important however to recognise the wider impacts of this valuable work.
+As the above definition suggests intergenerational work has to be reciprocal and therefore must generate benefit to more than just one generational group.
+It is important to also recognise the wider impacts of this valuable work.
 An intergenerational approach planned and delivered thoroughly can achieve very positive results addressing local community concerns, priorities, and challenges.
 Benefits can be much wider reaching than initially envisaged and it is important to remember to identify these as they happen.